TODDINGTON

 of Bank Yard, Toddington; husband of Martha Smith of The Puzzle,

 Toddington.
-Commemorated: Ypres (Menin Gate) Memorial, Ieper,
+No known grave.
+Commemorated on Ypres (Menin Gate)

 See also Sundon Cement & Limeworks |